Article summary:

 In services firms, revenue quality gets determined earlier than most teams think.

-Sales discipline affects whether work closes and how confidently teams can forecast demand, cleanly handoff work, and how much risk the firm absorbs after the sale.
+Sales discipline affects whether work closes, how confidently teams can forecast demand, how cleanly they hand off work, and how much risk the firm absorbs after the sale.

 Performance continues to weaken across core services metrics: